Annotation

 A free-text note attached to a Scenario by a Member — used to add context, decisions, or caveats that the code alone cannot express.

-Annotations belong to a single Scenario, persist across Release Syncs, and never get overwritten when the underlying code changes.
+Annotations belong to a single Scenario, persist across Syncs, and never get overwritten when the underlying code changes.
 They open from a panel on the Scenario in the UI, and any Member of the Organisation can add one — including Viewers, since commentary is not the same as editing the spec.
 Once posted, an Annotation cannot be edited or deleted; if a note needs correcting, post a follow-up.

 The point of Annotations is to keep the spec honest about its own limits.
 The code is one source of truth; the team's tacit knowledge is another.
 An Annotation is the smallest possible bridge between the two without re-introducing a parallel doc.